Rick Gibson (alias)

 - Email from Big Flame people involved in the investigation in 1976, early October 2017

-- As we are still trying to locate the women, and none of them has agreed to come forward publicly so far, we are withholding further personal details.
-If you think you can help us reaching out to them, please get in touch.
-The letter written to the woman when Gibson disappeared was part of the file put together by Big Flame on their investigation, as is explained below.
-Chessum has seen the file, and read the letter.
+- The farewell letter written to the woman when Gibson disappeared was part of the file put together by Big Flame on their investigation, as is explained below.

 - Richard Chessum, application for core participant status, 24 November 2017